cstanislawski/lifecycle-controller/README.md

 - A standalone container that you can configure to run in your own environment
 - A Helm chart for easy deployment into a Kubernetes cluster

+### A Note on Permissions (RBAC)

+To dynamically manage any resource type, the controller uses the Kubernetes Discovery API at startup to find all available resources.
+This requires a `ClusterRole` with wildcard (`*`) permissions for `resources` and `apiGroups` for the verbs `get`, `list`, `watch`, `update`, `patch`, and `delete`.

+While these permissions are broad, the controller's logic provides a critical safety mechanism: it will only ever take action on a resource that is explicitly annotated with one of the `lifecycle.cezary.dev/...` annotations.
+It will never modify or delete any other resource in your cluster.

 ### Installation with Helm